jtheory/1on1s/app/src/content/cats/fine-really/long-term-view-career.md

 If not, we can reference shared ones, like https://career-ladders.dev, as part of finding out what skills you most want to develop, and how to do that.

-Everyone has different strengths; we want to make sure the baseline skills (especially around working effectively with the team & company) are solid, but also make sure you're getting to do things that play to & grow your strengths and what you like best.
+Everyone has different strengths; we want to make sure baseline skills (especially around working effectively with the team & company) are solid, but also make sure you're getting to do things that grow your strengths and what you like best.

 > Are any of these things intimidating, and we can make some safe experiments in that direction so they're more familiar?
 >
-> In a given week, what are the moments where you most enjoy & feel like you're really in the zone?
+> In a given week, what are the moments you most enjoy & feel like you're really in the zone?
 What are the hardest moments, or where you feel lost or unsure?

 ## I want to do things we aren't doing here...